JetBrains/gradle-changelog-plugin/README.md

 > **TIP:** Upgrade Gradle Wrapper with `./gradlew wrapper --gradle-version 6.5.1`

-A Gradle plugin that provides tasks and helper methods to let the working with the changelog managed in a [keep a changelog][keep-a-changelog] style easier.
+A Gradle plugin that provides tasks and helper methods to simplify working with a changelog that is managed in the [keep a changelog][keep-a-changelog] style.

 ## Usage